-National Level 1 Course Designers
+Candidate National Level 1 Course Designers

-Requirements to become a National Level 1 Course Designer
+Requirements to become a Candidate National Level 1 Course Designer

-- 1. Be a current member of ESNZ. - 2.
-To have been a competitor or a regular assistant to a minimum National Level 2 Course Designer. - 3.
+- Be a current member of ESNZ. - 2.
+To have been a competitor or a regular assistant to a listed minimum National Level 2 Course Designer. - 3.
 Send in a CV outlining personal details, ESNZ Area and membership Number, equestrian background, and experience.
-An example document can be found on the Jumping page of the ESNZ website. - 4.
-To be recommended by your Area Committee or a minimum National Level 2 Course Designer to the Technical Committee as a suitable candidate. - 5.
-To have attended at least one yearly seminar for National Level Course Designers. - 6.
-Maintained a current CV of above activities that has been signed off by the relevant officials.
+An example document can be found on the Jumping page of the ESNZ website. - 3.
+To be recommended by your Area Committee or a minimum National Level 2 National Course Designer to the Technical eCommittee as a suitable candidate. - 5.
+4. To have attended at least one yearly taken part in an approved course or seminar for National Level Course Designers. - 6.
+5. Maintained a current CV of above activities that has been signed off by the relevant officials

-National Level 1 Course Designers should gain as much experience as possible as designers in their own right and as assistants to National Level 1, 2,

-& 3 Course Designers and/or FEI listed Course Designers at events sanctioned by ESNZ Jumping.
+National Level 1 Candidates Course Designers should gain as much experience as possible as designers in their own right and as assistants to National Level 1, 2, & 3 and Official National Course Designers and/or FEI listed Course Designers at events sanctioned by ESNZ Jumping.

-Once approved National Level 1 Course Designers may design at non-series competitions.
+Once approved Candidates National Level 1 Course Designers may design for all at non-series competitions.

-Promotion of National Level 1 to National Level 2 Course Designer
+Promotion of Candidate National Level 1 to National Level 2 Course Designer

-- 1. Have acted as a National Level 1 Course Designer for at least 2 years. - 2.
-Have acted regularly at ESNZ Jumping sanctioned events. - 3.
-Attended at least one seminar for National level Course Designers in the last two years. - 4.
-Keep a current CV that records all experience and knowledge gained and is signed off by the relevant officials. - Have been a regular Course Designer at ESNZ Jumping sanctioned events. - 6.
-To be recommended by your area and 2 x National Course Designers or higher that you have worked with and completed all of the above. - 7.
+- To hHave acted as a Candidate National Level 1 Course Designer for at least 2 years - 2.
+To hHave acted regularly at ESNZ Jumping sanctioned events - 3.
+Part of organising committees of ESNZ events - 3.
+4. Attended at least one courses seminar for National Level Course Designers in the last two years. - 4.
+5. Kept Keep a current CV that records all of above experience and knowledge gained and is signed off by the relevant officials. - 5.
+Have been a regular Course Designer at ESNZ Jumping sanctioned events. - 6.
+To be recommended by your aArea and or 2 x National Course Designers or higher that you have worked with and completed all of the above. - 7.
 Pass a written open book test at an annual seminar for National Level Course Designers. - 8.
 Obtain a written recommendation from your Area and send it with an upto-date CV to the ESNZ Jumping Sport Administrator.

-Once approved National Level 2 Course Designers may design courses up to Grand Prix Series competitions.
+Note - Only Once approved National Level 2 Course Designers may design courses for up to Grand Prix sSeries competitions.

-Promotion of National Level 2 Course Designer to National Level 3 Course Designer
+Promotion of National Level 2 Course Designer to Official National Level 3 Course Designer

-- Promotion will be based on the candidate's extensive experience and demonstrated proficiency as a Course Designer at high level competitions at Grand Prix events sanctioned by ESNZ Jumping. - 2.
-Preferably have been a competitor. - 3.
-Must in the last two years have attended at least one seminar for National Level Course Designers
+Promotion will be based on the candidate's extensive experience and demonstrated proficiency as a Course Designer at high level competitions